In-the-Flow Agentic System Optimization for Effective Planning and Tool Use: Related Work

 \section{Related Work}

 Reinforcement learning (RL) from outcome-based rewards has become a dominant paradigm for training LLMs to use external tools.
 Much of this work trains a single, monolithic policy to interleave reasoning with tool calls.
-This strategy has proven effective in specialized, single-tool settings, such as code execution for mathematical problems~\citep{mai2025agent, xue2025simpletir, feng2025retool, li2025torl} and web search for knowledge-intensive questions~\citep{chen2025research, jin2025search, song2025r1, li2025search, sun2025zerosearch}.
+This strategy has proven effective in specialized, single-tool settings~\citep{mai2025agent, xue2025simpletir, feng2025retool, li2025torl} and web search for knowledge-intensive questions~\citep{chen2025research, jin2025search, song2025r1, li2025search, sun2025zerosearch}.
 Recent efforts have extended this monolithic framework to multi-tool environments by focusing on data synthesis \citep{dong2025tool}, unified training infrastructure \citep{jiang2025verltool}, and principled reward design \citep{qian2025toolrl, zhang2025nemotron}.
-However, this monolithic approach scales poorly as task complexity and planning horizons grow.
+However, these approach scales poorly as task complexity and planning horizons grow.
 The central challenge is long-horizon credit assignment; attributing a final outcome to specific intermediate tool calls remains difficult, even with fine-grained, turn-level rewards~\citep{zeng2025reinforcing, wang2025stepsearch}.
 This difficulty leads to training instability and brittle inference-time generalization, manifesting as strategic deficiencies like tool overuse or ``cognitive offloading''~\citep{Wang2025ActingLI, qian2025smart}, suboptimal personalization~\citep{cheng2025toolspectrum}, and poor alignment with user preferences for tool invocation~\citep{huang2025ttpa}.

 \paragraph{Agentic systems with tool use.} Agentic systems offer an alternative to monolithic models by decomposing tasks across specialized modules.
 Many such systems are training-free, orchestrating pre-trained LLMs with handcrafted logic and prompting, as seen in frameworks like AutoGen~\citep{wu2024autogen}, MetaGPT~\citep{hong2024metagpt}, and OctoTools~\citep{lu2025octotools}.
 This static approach, however, limits their ability to learn and adapt collaborative strategies from experience.
 Recognizing this, recent work explores training these systems to improve coordination~\citep{deng2025pe, liao2025marft}.
 However, most training paradigms are \emph{offline}, relying on supervised fine-tuning or preference optimization on static datasets~\citep{motwani2024malt, park2025maporl}.
 These methods are decoupled from the live, multi-turn dynamics of the system, preventing modules from learning to adapt to evolving tool outputs or recover from early mistakes.
 Training directly \emph{in the flow} with on-policy RL is difficult due to sparse rewards and long-horizon credit assignment, where feedback is delayed across long reasoning chains and shifting state distributions~\citep{wang2025ragen}.
 Consequently, these systems often suffer from brittle adaptation and require complex reward shaping to learn effectively~\citep{wang2025spa}.